hsytkm/IDisposableSourceGenerator/README.md

 You can specify the type of `CompositeDisposable`.

-If you don't specified or set null, the default class `IDisposableSourceGenerator.CompositeDisposable` in the source generator is used.
+If you don't specified or set default, the default class `IDisposableSourceGenerator.SimpleCompositeDisposable` in the source generator is used.

 ``` csharp
 [IDisposableGenerator(typeof(System.Reactive.Disposables.CompositeDisposable))]